FAQs

 - Fit the front wheel

-- Fit the seatpost and adjust saddle height and angle
+- Fit the seatpost and adjust the saddle height and angle to your preference

-- Fit the rear deraillur and chain *
+- Fit the rear derailleur and chain *

 - Fill sealant in tubeless tyres

 * We realise that fitting the derailleur and chain may be something you're not comfortable doing yourself.
 We leave these parts off and pack them separately in the box to protect the bike and derailleur.
-The rear derailleur is one of the more expensive components on the bike, and we do not want you to receive your bike with a bent hanger, a broken or damaged derailleur and a scratched up chainstay due to chain rattle.
+The rear derailleur is one of the more expensive components on the bike, and we do not want you to receive your bike with a bent hanger, a broken or damaged derailleur, and/or a scratched chainstay due to chain rattle.